 Colorado Springs CO Offerings Range From Wolf Walks to Ropes Courses

 Paving the Way

 The Pikes Peak highway, which navigates the winding and scenic route to the summit of Pikes Peak – America’s Mountain, was first paved for carriages in the 1880’s followed by an automobile version in 1910.
-Only the first six miles of this scenic drive have been paved, but in 2012, the entire highway is marked with a gravel road to the summit of America’s most visited mountain.www.pikespeakcolorado.com
+Only the first six miles of this scenic drive have been paved, the entire highway is marked with a gravel road to the summit of America’s most visited mountain.www.pikespeakcolorado.com

 Boudreaux the Magic Dragon